-Australia's capacity to reduce emissions is very high, although we have a relatively high share of energy- and emissionsintensive industries so face a bigger task to restructure our economy than many other countries.
-On the other hand, our emission intensity is roughly twice that of the USA (twice as many tonnes of $CO_2$ -eq. per \$million GDP) and about 2.5 times that of Europe.
+Australia's capacity to reduce emissions is very high on all three of these criteria.
+For example, our emission intensity is roughly twice that of the USA (twice as many tonnes of $CO_2$ -eq. per \$million GDP) and about 2.5 times that of Europe.
 If we meet our minimum 5% reduction target in 2020, our emission intensity would still be higher than that of the USA or Europe in 2010.
 This suggests that Australia has relatively more opportunities to reduce our emissions in the future.
 We are also endowed with some of the best renewable energy resources, both solar and wind, of any country in the world.